 The Snap Checkout Button

 The Snap Checkout button is designed to be a payment option for your website.
-When a customer clicks on the button, a modal window launches a customer application.
-When complete, the window will close and if financing is approved, an “Approved” event will be sent to your site with the associated ‘applicationId’.
-If financing is denied, a "Denied" event will be sent to your site with the associated 'applicationId.'
+When a customer clicks the button, a modal window launches a customer application.
+When the customer completes the application, the window closes.

-The merchant site may also monitor Notification and Error events sent from the process.
-Error messages and runtime errors will be returned to the merchant site if the token or the transaction is invalid.
+The merchant site may also monitor notification and error events sent from the process.
+Error messages and runtime errors return to the merchant site if the token or the transaction is invalid.